 Walker County, Alabama, residents also have access to SNAP food stamps, WIC vouchers, and meals and groceries from several soup kitchens.
 Call the numbers below to learn more about these free food programs or to apply for help in Walker County.

-Get Free Christmas Gifts In Walker County, Alabama
+Organizations offer Free Christmas Gifts In Walker County, Alabama

 Salvation army programs Walker County, Alabama

 The annual Angel Tree program is something that the Salvation Army offers to low-income families in Walker County to participate.
 This program delivers free Christmas gifts to children and then to their front door a few days before Christmas.

 The gifts are supplied by individuals in the community as well as organizations.
 In addition, they provide a soup kitchen that serves hot holiday dinners on Easter, Thanksgiving, and Christmas, as well as free holiday dinner boxes that include turkey or ham and all of the customary holiday sides.

 The boxes can be picked up at a location near you.
 To be eligible for their services, applicants need to satisfy the following requirements: